Saobby/midishow-downloader-selfhost/README.md

    But if you want to use a remote Redis server, please config it in `./config.toml`

 4. Download midishow downloader
+Download the latest release from [Release Page](https://github.com/Saobby/midishow-downloader-selfhost/releases)
+OR
-Download the latest build of the downloader.
+Download the latest build from Actions:
    - [32bit download](https://nightly.link/Saobby/midishow-downloader-selfhost/workflows/build.yaml/main/midishow_downloader-x86.zip)
     - [64bit download](https://nightly.link/Saobby/midishow-downloader-selfhost/workflows/build.yaml/main/midishow_downloader-x64.zip)

     If you don't know your computer's architecture, just download the `32-bit` version.
     You are supposed to get a .zip archive. **Please extract it after you download.**

-5. Set your midishow account
+6. Set your midishow account
 Open `config.toml` and put your midishow username and password below `midishow.accounts` section.
    If you have multiple accounts, write like this:
     ```toml